will-bank/datadog-tracing/README.md

    ([more information](https://docs.datadoghq.com/tracing/other_telemetry/connect_logs_and_traces/opentelemetry/))
 3. propagation: a utility function to set the Datadog propagator as the global propagator
 4. axum (enabled via the `axum` feature): re-exposing the functionality of [axum-tracing-opentelemetry](https://github.com/davidB/axum-tracing-opentelemetry)
+5. opionated tracing-subscriber init function, configuring logs and the datadog exporter.
+It's optional, and you can build your own: the functions it uses are exposed.

 # Configuration